Bearle/django-private-chat/example/README.md

 To run this example, follow these instructions:

 1. Navigate to the `example` directory
+2. Create virtualenv with the desired python >= 3.4:

+        virtualenv venv -p python3
+        source venv/bin/activate

-2. Install the requirements for the package:
+3. Install the requirements for the package:

 		pip install -r requirements.txt

-3. Make and apply migrations

-		python manage.py makemigrations
+4. Apply migrations:

 		python manage.py migrate

-4. Run the server
+5. Run the server

 		python manage.py runserver

+6. Run chat server in separate terminal

+        python manage.py run_chat_server
-5. Access from the browser at `http://127.0.0.1:8000`
+7. Access from the browser at `http://127.0.0.1:8000`